The Hills Shire

 - Transport, Postal and Warehousing ($917 million or 10.0%)

 In combination these three industries accounted for $4,920 million in total or 53.8% of the total imports by total industry in The Hills Shire.

 In comparison, the same 3 industries in New South Wales accounted for 34.6% in Manufacturing; 10.3% in Financial and Insurance Services; and 7.4% in Transport, Postal and Warehousing.

 The major differences between total imports by industries in The Hills Shire and New South Wales were:

-- A larger percentage of total imports by Transport, Postal and Warehousing (10.3% compared to 7.1%)
+- A larger percentage of total imports by Public Administration and Safety (7.8% compared to 4.6%)

 - A smaller percentage of total imports by Professional, Scientific and Technical Services (2.8% compared to 6.2%)

 - A smaller percentage of total imports by Wholesale Trade (1.4% compared to 4.3%)

 The total imports by industries in The Hills Shire increased by $1,632.2 million between 2012/13 and 2017/18.